 Remember in my Avengers: Endgame review where I mentioned satisfying conclusions and I name-dropped FMA: Brotherhood?
 Well, I say that because this anime has one of the best conclusions ever.
 Near the end of the series, we see the final confrontation between Edward and Father.
 It’s awesome.
 Afterwards, Edward reaches the Gate Of Truth where he makes the choice to sacrifice his alchemy skills in order to get Alphonse back.
 The boys are normal again and they get a well-deserved happy ending along with other characters.

 And that was Fullmetal Alchemist: Brotherhood.
 It’s an anime classic that does everything right.
 An engaging story, memorable characters, thrilling action, and an amazing soundtrack.
 This is a perfect gateway series for those who want to get into anime, but don’t know where to start.
 It’s available on all of the streaming platforms and runs for 64 episodes, so go check it out if you haven’t.
 And check out the 2003 series as well.
-Next time, we’ll talk about another one of my favorite anime series, Samurai Champloo.
+Next time, we’ll talk about One Punch Man.